LidiaMiranda/LidiaMiranda/README.md

  Hi there! 👋

-:computer: I’m currently learning Data Science at The Bridge :sparkles:
+:computer: I’m currently learning Data Science at The Bridge :sparkles: :sparkles: